lrcfmd/ChemDASH/README.md

 # ChemDASH
 Chemically Directed Atom Swap Hopping -- Crystal structure prediction by swapping atoms in unfavourable chemical environments.

+Please note that this is not the DASH software for structure solution from powder diffraction data, which is developed by the Cambridge Crystallographic Data Centre and is available at: https://www.ccdc.cam.ac.uk/dash

 Acknowledgements
 ----------------